nus-cs2103/website-base/admin/appendixD-help.md

 <big>{{ icon_dislike }} **What not to do:**</big>

-* When faced with a technical problem or a doubt about a concept, don'f fire off an email lecturer/tutor immediately after you encounter a problem or a doubt, unless it is something only the lecturer/tutor is supposed to know.
+* When faced with a technical problem or a doubt about a concept, don't fire off an email lecturer/tutor immediately after you encounter a problem or a doubt, unless it is something only the lecturer/tutor is supposed to know.

 <big>{{ icon_like }} **What to do:**</big>

 * **Check what is given**: Check if the problem/concept has been discussed in the lectures, text book, or the list of resources given to you.
-Yes it is easier for you to write an email to the tutor/lecturer instead, but that shouldn't be your default behavior.
+Yes, it is easier for you to write an email to the tutor/lecturer instead, but that shouldn't be your default behavior.
 We know that sometimes it is difficult to find stuff in the resources we have provided.
 But you should try first.

 * **Search**: It is very likely the answer already exists somewhere in the cyberspace.
 Almost every programming-related question has been answered in places like [stackoverflow](http://stackoverflow.com/).
 Don't give an opportunity for someone to ask you to [STFW](http://www.jibble.org/stfw/).
   Pay attention to the error message you encounter.
 Sometimes it also contains hints as to how to fix the problem.
 Even if not, a web search on the error message is a good starting point.